 Minors and Disabled Individuals Injured as a Result of a Car Accident

 Rules regarding the statute of limitations in Wisconsin are different for minors and those who are disabled and anyone who is either should be keen to follow the law.
 For minors, any minor involved in an accident has up to two years following their 18th birthday to bring a claim for injuries or damage sustained as a result of a car accident.
-For those who are disabled or have been ruled incompetent by a court, they similarly have up to two years after the disability ceases to bring a claim.
+Those who are disabled or have been ruled incompetent by a court, similarly, have up to two years after the disability ceases to bring a claim.
 Finally, a person with a mental illness or disability has up to five years to bring a claim for injuries or damage sustained from a car accident.

 Contact us for help filing your car accident claim

 At The Groth Law Firm, we know that any experience with a car accident can be hurtful and potentially traumatic for the victims of the collision.
 That’s why our office works to ensure that we help you file your claim in a timely and correct manner so you get your fair share.
 Contact us today at (414) 455-6981 for a free Milwaukee car accident claim evaluation.